ByeongSeokAhn/StationMetadata/README.md

 ## Update ##
 [Version 1.0.1]
+- Correction of the location of the station (KS.CGUB); update date: 2024-03-19

+[Version 1.0.2]
-- Correction of the location of the station (KS.CGUB)
+- Correction of the location of the station (KS.TAIA); update date: 2024-06-26